 In 2005 Abercrombie joined the Out of Iraq Congressional Caucus.
 He also served a stint as a board member of Amnesty International.

-Abercrombie was the only member of either the House or Senate to vote against a February 15, 2006 resolution saying that the United States should withhold financial aid from the Palestinian Authority in light of the fact that the latter was now controlled by Hamas, a terrorist organization that unambiguously called for Israel’s destruction.
+Abercrombie was the only member of either the House or Senate to vote against a February 15, 2006 resolution saying that the United States should withhold financial aid from the Palestinian Authority in light of the fact that the latter was now controlled by the terrorist organization Hamas.

-On May 23, 2006, Abercrombie joined just 36 other House members in voting against the Palestinian Anti-Terrorism Act prohibiting U.S. aid to the Hamas-led Palestinian government “until it renounces violence, recognizes Israel’s right to exist as a Jewish state, and accepts all previous Israeli-Palestinian agreements.”
-The measure was supported by 361 House members and passed by unanimous consent in the Senate.
+In May 23 2006, Abercrombie joined just 36 other House members in voting against the Palestinian Anti-Terrorism Act prohibiting U.S. aid to the Hamas-led Palestinian government “until it renounces violence, recognizes Israel’s right to exist as a Jewish state, and accepts all previous Israeli-Palestinian agreements.”

-On July 20, 2006, Abercrombie voted “No” on House Resolution 921 that his fellow congressmen approved overwhelmingly (by a margin of 410-8) and the Senate passed unanimously.
-This Resolution condemned Hezbollah and Hamas for launching unprovoked acts of war against the Jewish State; it also called for the U.S. to help disarm Hezbollah and to impose diplomatic and economic sanctions on Hezbollah’s state sponsors, Iran and Syria.
+On July 20, 2006, Abercrombie was one of only 8 House members who voted “No” on H.R.
+921, which not only condemned Hezbollah and Hamas for launching unprovoked acts of war against the Jewish State, but also called for the U.S. to help disarm Hezbollah and to impose sanctions on Hezbollah’s state sponsors, Iran and Syria.

 To view some significant highlights of Abercrombie’s legislative voting record in the House of Representatives, click here.

 For additional information on Neil Abercrombie, click here.